 The past 2 years I’ve been to Spain on 7 different occasions.
-On many of those, I rented a car to drive around the country and visit some lesser known places in Spain.
+On many of those, I rented a car to drive around the country and visit some lesser-known places in Spain.
 The first time, I thought I found a cheap car hire in Spain but there were a lot of hidden costs and in the end, the car rental costed a fortune.
-With all my experiences of renting a car in Spain, I now am able to save money on car rental in Spain and I share my budget tips for renting a car with you!
+With all my experiences of renting a car in Spain, I now am able to save money on car rental in Spain and I share my budget car rental in Spain tips with you!

 How to Save Money on Renting a Car in Spain?